nmcl/sandbox/JavaArjuna/v0.1.0/README.md

 This is not the original JavaArjuna but something I tried to recreate from current sources and memory.
-The baseline source is the earliest version of JTSArjuna I could find.
+The baseline source is the earliest version of JTSArjuna I could find, which is also in the repository elsewhere.

 Differences to the original: